Posted October 27, 2021

 As a young scholar, I scrutinized academic processes.
 As a faculty member, student conversations provided mountains of topics of confusion or difficulty.
 I wrote informal notes to guide my advisees, and those were the seeds for my now-public articles.

-Structural inequalities, biases, and racism continue to produce unequal access to opportunity.
-In 2020, social unrest in the United States was shining a light on these problems, around the same time Michael Lewis spoke persuasively about the value of coaching and the effects of unequal coaching access.
+In 2020, social unrest in the United States was shining a light on societal problems that produce unequal access to opportunity, around the same time Michael Lewis spoke persuasively about the value of coaching and the effects of unequal coaching access.
 Advising is a form of coaching, but I was only advising a select group of students.
 I wanted to work at a larger scale and share best practices so that academic success doesn’t require access to insider information.

-In addition to biases and racism, I worried about a second problem.
-Most scholars hide their detours, failures, and fears while highlighting their achievements.
+Additionally, most scholars hide their detours, failures, and fears while highlighting their achievements.
 Competitive academic environments almost require this behavior.
 I have done it myself.
-But concealed shortcomings are corrosive for students who perceive their role models to have led failure-free lives.
+But concealed shortcomings are corrosive for students who mistakenly perceive their role models to have led failure-free lives.
+Now that I am more securely established professionally, I wanted to be more open and vulnerable about my own setbacks and challenges.

-I will succeed with this effort if I provide some insight that helps you reach your goals, or be a little less anxious during your journey.
+I hope to provide insights that help you reach your goals and be a little less anxious during your journey.
 I also want you to be efficient with your professional work.
 Our goal should be high-quality and impactful work, and there are are no bonus points for extra suffering en route to the same destination.

-I especially hope to contribute to greater equity of access to education and research opportunities for members of disadvantaged groups.
+I especially hope to contribute to greater access to education and research opportunities.
 These articles are available for all, but I suspect that they are most useful to those of you with the least access to other sources of advising and counseling.

 This is an ongoing experiment.
 I will continue releasing articles, gauging the reception, and learning.
 Your thoughtful feedback—positive or negative—is always welcome.